Thanks TFSA, we don’t need the Home Buyers’ Plan anymore

 Buying a home can and is, expensive.
 We know.
 We are home-moaners ourselves.
 It was the biggest financial decision of our life and probably always will be.
 That makes saving for your home or condo purchase an expensive and important task.

-Effective June 1st this year (now many years ago….), the mortgage loan insurance premium for homebuyers (via the Canada Mortgage and Housing Corporation) with less than a 10% down payment increased by approximately 15%.
+Effective June 1st this year (now many years ago….), the mortgage loan insurance premium for homebuyers (via the Canada Mortgage and Housing Corporation) increased.
 This basically means if you don’t have a sizeable down payment, you’ll pay more in mortgage loan insurance to protect lenders against your mortgage default: the higher the percentage of the total house price/value that you borrow, the higher percentage you will pay in insurance premiums.

 So, it goes without saying I guess, if you want to be a homeowner you should at least come up with a modest down payment otherwise homeownership is not for you, financially, at least not right now.